dtischler95/peptideTransformer/README.md

 ## Fine Tune ProtBERT for Peptide tasks

 - NOTE!
 PeptideBERT seems to overfit due to data leakage.
 Binary Classifier seems to bias 100% one class with droped duplicates
+- Reminder for me.
+When pushing git lfs obejcts on windows, first log in to ssh-agent with start-ssh-agent.cmd

 ### To-Do
 - [x] Rename PeptideBERTClasses Folder to smth else